felix-b/atc/README.md

                        +-- speech
                        +-- sounds
    ```
+1. Start X-Plane

+## How to Use

+See detailed instructions in the [Alpha 1 Release Notes](https://github.com/felix-b/atc/wiki/Alpha-1-Release-Notes)

-1. Start X-Plane and start a flight at an airport or your choice
+1. Start a flight at a towered airport with taxiways and at least 3 ATC frequencies (CLR/DEL, GND, and TWR).
-1. In the main menu, select **Plugins** -> **Air Traffic and Control** -> **Start World**

-### What to expect by far

-- Switch to an external camera.
-You should see some AI aircraft at the gates.
+1. Observe AI aircraft parking at some of the gates
-- Back to your flight deck, turn on radios and tune COM1 to Clearance Delivery, Ground, or Tower
-- Shortly you should hear chatter of AI pilots with AI controllers
+1. Power on the radios, and tune COM1 to CLR/DEL, GND, or TWR frequency; listen to chatter of AI pilots with AI controllers
-- Observe some AI aircraft landing, and other AI aircraft departing

-# How to give feedback
+1. Use menus to file a flight plan and transmit requests to ATC
+1. Talk to CLR/DEL to get IFR clearance
+1. When ready, talk to GND to get pushback approval
+1. When ready to taxi, talk to GND again to get the taxi clearance
+1. Taxi to departure runway as instructed; beware of AI aircraft taxiing around
+1. Report to GND when holding short of runways
+1. GND will hand you off to TWR; comply with TWR instructions
+1. Take off according to the clearance

+# We <3 Feedback!

-### General feedback or suggestions
+## General feedback or suggestions

 Please discuss with us! and with other potential users!
 Visit
 [Developing a comprehensive ATC - thoughts and demos](https://forums.x-plane.org/index.php?/forums/topic/224703-developing-a-comprehensive-atc-thoughts-and-demos/) thread on X-Plane.org forum.